Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2024, Spring Branch Middle School will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2025, Spring Branch Middle School will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.

 2022-23: Reading: 85% (approaches), 68% (meets), 42% (masters); Math: 84% (approaches), 65% (meets), 38% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report (TAPR)
+Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables

 Strategy's Expected Result/Impact: Students in all programs will receive appropriate levels of instruction and preparation for the next year's work as measured by multiple measures.

-Funding Sources: Contracted services - 211 - Title I, Part A - 6299 - $3,600, Instructional Material - 199 PIC 11 - Instructional Services - 6399 - $10,335, Region 4 - 211 - Title I, Part A - 6239 - $2,000, Supplies Material - 211 - Title I, Part A - 6399 - $24,000, Substitutes - 211 - Title I, Part A - 6112 - $6,000, Technology - 211 - Title I, Part A - 6398
+Funding Sources: payroll - 211 - Title I, Part A - $227,601, Contracted services - 211 - Title I, Part A - 13.6299 - $1,500, Region 4 - 211 - Title I, Part A - 13.6239 - $600, Travel - 211 - Title I, Part A - 13.6411 - $1,500

-Strategy 2: Provide instructional materials, supplies, organizational materials and resources for all academic departments
+Strategy 4: Provide instructional materials, supplies, organizational materials and resources for all academic departments

 Strategy's Expected Result/Impact: SBMS Teachers will have adequate materials, supplies, and resources to meet the academic needs of students.

-Staff Responsible for Monitoring: Administrators DCs
+Staff Responsible for Monitoring: Administrators DC's

 Strategy's Expected Result/Impact: Effective Communication between home and school